mapbox/node-pre-gyp/README.md

 #### 4) Package and publish your build

+Install the `aws-sdk`:

+    npm install aws-sdk

+Then publish:

     node-pre-gyp package publish

 Note: if you hit an error like `Hostname/IP doesn't match certificate's altnames` it may mean that you need to provide the `region` option in your config.

 ## Travis Automation